 During the Great Recession investors who held well-balanced stock and safe, fixed income investments did much better than most and protected their wealth during that time.

 How?
 The investments that increased in value in the depth of the great recession were the safe, fixed income investments; these investments such as treasury bonds and bank CD’S achieved significant growth during that time.

 As the Federal Reserve dropped rates and conducted Quantitative Easing (the purchase of fixed income investments to provide more cash to the banking system) interest rates dropped in lockstep and, in turn, safe fixed income investments gained significant value.
 Fixed income investments like treasury notes increase in value as interest rates plummet.

 Wise investors sold these investments in the Great Recession as interest rates dropped and bought stocks to rebalance their portfolio.
 It was the classic buy low and sell high strategy during the extremely volatile, distressful stock market.

 As Mr. Swedroe mentioned, the only time a well-designed investment portfolio should make major changes are when either the manager of the investment fund in your portfolio is not following their fund’s objectives or when it is time to rebalance your portfolio to keep you on track with your long-term investment goals.

 In addition, long-term, well thought out portfolios minimize annual tax on capital gains, by selling and re-balancing the portfolio when needed to stay on track with your long-term plan and taking strategic tax harvesting when appropriate.

-We welcome your comments on this topic and are pleased to offer a complimentary meeting to discuss your questions on these important wealth management and tax planning issues.
+We are pleased to offer a complimentary meeting to discuss your questions on these important tax and wealth management issues.